 (vii) Raise chicks in brooder houses where heat/warmth is regulated when necessary

-(viii) Make consultations with the veterinary department to draw up programme of vaccination for the chicks
+(viii) Make consultations with the veterinary department to draw up a programme of vaccination for the chicks

-(ix) Clean the feeders and waterers regularly and replace with new feed and fresh water
+(ix) Clean the feeders and waterers regularly and replace them with new feed and fresh water

-(xi) Ensure that day old chicks are allowed to rest very well, well fed and are given anti-stress vitamins on arrival
+(xi) Ensure that day-old chicks are allowed to rest very well, are well fed and are given anti-stress vitamins on arrival

-(xii) Medicate feed or water with coccido-stat or anti-coccidiosis at three weeks of age
+(xii) Medicate feed or water with coccidia-stat or anti-coccidiosis at three weeks of age

 (xiii) Change beddings/litter regularly (once in two weeks) to avoid the build-up of disease organisms or ammonia